joebmt/allpairs/Readme.md

 - [Simple All-pairs How To Example](https://www.softwaretestinghelp.com/what-is-pairwise-testing)
 - [All-pairs Reference Site](http://www.pairwise.org/tools.asp)
 - [allpairspy Library used by allpairs utility](https://github.com/thombashi/allpairspy)

+See the section below how allpairs generates 172 test cases to cover 10 billion test combinations as an example of the reduction in test cases for a simple 10 by 10 combination table of parameters.

 ## Getting Started